Murder of Elizabeth McCabe: Cold case inquiries

-In 1996, Tayside Police ordered a new review to take place of the murders of Elizabeth McCabe and Carol Lannen, following the reopening of the infamous Bible John case in Glasgow.
-In 2004, detectives from three police forces in Scotland announced that there were "strong links" between the then-unsolved murders of seven young women, including the murders of McCabe and Lannen, as well as the infamous World's End murders.
+In 1996, Tayside Police ordered a new review to take place of the murders of Elizabeth McCabe and Carol Lannen, following the reopening of the Bible John case in Glasgow.
+In 2004, detectives from three police forces in Scotland announced that there were "strong links" between the then-unsolved murders of seven young women, including the murders of McCabe and Lannen and the World's End murders.
 These murders were investigated under Operation Trinity, and serial killer Angus Sinclair was identified as the prime suspect in all of the murders.
-Sinclair would later be convicted of the World's End Murders on DNA evidence and remains the prime suspect in three of the other murders: that of Anna Kenny, Hilda McAuley and Agnes Cooney in Glasgow during 1977.
+Sinclair was subsequently convicted of the World's End Murders on DNA evidence and remains the prime suspect in three of the other murders: that of Anna Kenny, Hilda McAuley and Agnes Cooney in Glasgow during 1977.
 However, it was discovered that Sinclair definitely could not have committed the murders of Lannen and McCabe, since prison records show that he was imprisoned when both of the murders occurred.

-Investigators subsequently ruled out a link between the Templeton Woods murders and the five other cases initially linked, and also ruled out a link between the murders of Lannen and McCabe themselves.
+Investigators subsequently ruled out a link between the Templeton Woods murders and the five other cases, and also ruled out a link between the murders of Lannen and McCabe themselves.

-The reinvestigations of 2004 did, however, lead to the McCabe case being re-opened, and with advancements in DNA profiling (which had not yet been discovered at the time of the murder), items in the McCabe murder case were sent for DNA analysis in 2004.
+The reinvestigations of 2004 led to the McCabe case being re-opened, and with advancements in DNA profiling (which had not yet been discovered at the time of the murder), items in the McCabe murder case were sent for DNA analysis in 2004.
 New public appeals were also made, which led to two notable calls from the public regarding the concerning behaviour of an unknown taxi driver who operated in the area at the time in 1980.
 In 2005 police arrested Vincent Simpson, the taxi driver who had been a suspect in the original investigation, at his home in Camberley, Surrey.
-Originally from Camberley, he had moved to Dundee in the 1970s after marrying a nurse from the city named Gillian, but the pair relocated back to Camberley soon after the murder of McCabe when Simpson's amateurish taxi business started to fail and since, he claimed, he had "problems" with police during the McCabe investigation.
-His gambling had also led to severe money problems.
-At the time of his arrest in 2005 he was working as a part-time window cleaner in Camberley and had three children.
 He was charged with the murder in 2005 and sent for trial in 2007.